microsoft/vcpkg-docs/vcpkg/concepts/build-system-integration.md

 Read more about how this integration works in the [CMake integration documentation](../users/buildsystems/cmake-integration.md).

+## Clion integration

+starting from Clion 2023.2 Clion provides integration with Vcpkg, for details see the [official documentation](https://www.jetbrains.com/help/clion/package-management.html).

+if using a previous version of Clion you will need to follow the [manual integration](../users/buildsystems/manual-integration.md).

 ## Manual integration

 vcpkg makes it easy to integrate with other build systems by providing a standardized documented [installation layout](../reference/installation-tree-layout.md).